Mature Masculine

 Signs of the Extremist shadow:

-• New ideas can't get in—you block what might challenge you.
+• New ideas can't get in—we block what might challenge us.

 The Extremist claims he's found truth, but beneath lies fear of the void and what silence might bring.